niyati34/Trackkaro/README.md

 Our facial recognition boarding system provides secure student access, while the punch in/punch out feature automatically logs attendance as students board and exit the bus.

-Developed with Flutter, our user-friendly app offers a seamless experience across devices.
+Developed with Flutter, our user-friendly apps offer a seamless experience across devices.

 Enjoy benefits like enhanced safety, operational efficiency through automation, and peace of mind for parents with real-time notifications about their child's bus status.
 Transform the way you manage your fleet and ensure a safer journey for every student.

 ## Repository layout

 - dmin-app/ – Flutter Admin application source (this is the app you run/build)
+- student-app/ – Flutter Student application source
 - TrackKaro_Desktop_App/ – Prebuilt Windows desktop bundle (binary artifact)

 ## Run the Admin app locally